-If a member of staff is concerned about the mental health or wellbeing of a colleague, they should speak to a member of the Wellbeing Team in confidence.
-If there is a concern that the colleague is in high risk or danger of immediate harm, this information will be shared and recorded with the Head Teacher confidently to support the individual as required.
+If a member of staff is concerned about the mental health or wellbeing of a colleague, they should speak to a member of the Supervision Team in confidence (A.Taylor, B.Singleton or D.Jones) If there is a concern that the colleague is in high risk or danger of immediate harm, this information will be shared and recorded with the Head Teacher confidently to support the individual as required.
 The colleague should be signposted to the appropriate agency e.g. Samaritans, 0330 094 5717.